 “I apply every night, and now also to fingernails and cuticle, they have never looked better, and I am 72, with gorgeous hands and nails.
 The Vicks has not particularly worked on my toenail fungus, which I have had for years and years, and seems to get no better and no worse.
 I have also taken biotin for years and years for my nails that were cracking from that condition.
 Regular straight doctors don’t have much to offer for such things.”

 Then there are these:

 “I had several toenails removed on the same toe for nail fungus.
 A friend told me to use Vicks vapor rub on my toes.
 No problem since I started using it.”
 Dennis

 “A couple of years ago I had a fungal infection so bad in my toenail that it was about to fall off.
 My GP recommended Vicks Vaporub and it worked a treat.
 It took several months for the new nail to grow out, but once it did it was perfect.
 Because of my occupation as a nurse I was prone to these infections, and now I use the rub a couple of times a week to prevent the problem from returning.
 It may not work for everyone, but it’s worth a try.”
 Sharon

-If you would like to learn more about how to improve your nasty nails, we discuss this and other home remedies for nail fungus in our Guide to Hair and Nail Care.
+If you would like to learn more about how to improve your nasty nails and get back your beautiful feet, we discuss this and other home remedies for nail fungus in our Guide to Hair and Nail Care.
 If you would like to discover more about the fascinating things people do with Vicks VapoRub (think hemorrhoids, warts, paper cuts, bug bites, splinters, and so much more) consider downloading our Guide to Unique Uses for Vicks.